WWRL: Religious and community station (1982–1997)

 In 1982, Viacom donated WWRL to the United Negro College Fund, which immediately sold the station to National Black Network subsidiary Unity Broadcasting.
-On August 14, 1982, Unity changed WWRL's radio format to Christian talk and teaching.
+On August 14, 1982, Unity changed WWRL's format to Christian talk and teaching.
 Replacing the contemporary R&B were urban gospel and reggae music, plus worship services from local black churches were broadcast live on evenings and weekends.

-By that time, increasing competition from FM stations like 107.5 WBLS decreased the appeal of AM music stations, to the point that even the once-dominant WABC 770 ended its popular music format in 1982, switching to talk radio.
+By that time, increasing competition from FM stations like WBLS decreased the appeal of AM music stations, to the point that even the once-dominant WABC ended its popular music format in 1982, switching to talk radio.